 This is a localized issue within the transit center.
 The TJPA’s contractor installed a multi-level shoring system at Fremont and First streets as an independent review and monitoring continue.
 No additional fissures have been found.” ~ TJPA Press Release, 2019

-The project will treat all water from the neighboring 82-story Salesforce Tower (formerly Transbay Terminal Tower) as well as filter and process the exhaust from the below railways.
-Kinetic fountains powered by the bus movement will aerate the water for the rooftop wetlands.
+The project treats all water from the neighboring 82-story Salesforce Tower as well as filters and processes the exhaust from the below railways.
+Kinetic fountains powered by the bus movement aerate the water for the rooftop wetlands.
 In order to create the most ecologically functional green roof, Rana Creek used native plant communities, such as grasslands, that survive in similar bioregional conditions.
 The green roof build-up system consists of a root barrier and water drainage system.

-Salesforce Transit Center is on track to receive a Gold certification under the LEED 2009 rating system.
+Salesforce Transit Center has Gold certification under the LEED 2009 rating system.
 The building’s annual energy consumption is projected to be up to 25 percent lower than the 2008 Title 24 Energy Efficiency Standards, in standing with Salesforce Transit Center’s commitment to environmental quality and sustainability.

 Barrett’s RamTough 250 Hot Rubberized Asphalt was chosen for the two-block long bus deck to handle extensive vehicular and pedestrian traffic on a daily basis.